 7. Personal locator beacons

-PLBs are small electronic devices that can you can activate in an emergency to alert the search and rescue authorities that you or someone else needs help.
+PLBs are small electronic devices that you can activate in an emergency to alert the search and rescue authorities that you or someone else needs urgent help.

 When you are walking Te Araroa you should carry a personal locator beacon (PLB).
 Do not rely on your mobile phone.
 There are many areas of the trail where you will not have phone coverage.

 Before you go

-- A distress beacon (PLB) is an emergency device.
+- A Personal Locator beacon (PLB) is an emergency device.
 Only use it in a life-threatening situation or when a serious injury has occurred.
 It is not a taxi service.

 - Note: You do not need to register a hired beacon.
 The beacon will be registered to the hire organisation, which will hold details of your hire and trip intentions.
 Make sure you provide as much information as possible about your planned trip on the hire form.
 If you activate the beacon, the Rescue Coordination Centre New Zealand (RCCNZ) will seek your trip information from the hire organisation.

 - Consider carrying more than one device, particularly if in a group.

 - Make sure you know how to use your PLB.
-Check it is in good working order and the battery hasn’t expired.
+Visually inspect the case for any damage, and check the battery hasn’t expired.
 Some units have test functions.
 Otherwise, you should ask the service agent of your device for battery replacements or repairs, or consider replacing or upgrading your PLB.

 - A PLB does not replace good planning.
 Follow the five simple rules of the New Zealand Land Safety Code: choose the right trip for you, understand the weather, pack warm clothes and extra food, share your plans and take ways to get help, take care of yourself and each other.

-- Carry your PLB on your person.
+- Carry your PLB on your person, such as in a secure pocket, or sturdy protective pouch.
 There are many reasons you may become separated from your pack.

 - If you need to activate your PLB, remember: